emersion/emersion.fr/content/blog/setting-up-sr.ht-for-local-development.md

 Then comes the `[meta.sr.ht]` section.
 To avoid the need to setup some hosts, I like setting `origin=http://127.0.0.1:5000` (port same as `debug-port`).
+Append `?sslmode=disable` to the database `connection-string` to allow the services to connect without TLS.

 To create and initialize the database: